Oracle (NYSE:ORCL) Releases Q4 2022 Earnings Guidance

 Oracle (NYSE:ORCL – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $1.400-$1.440 for the period, compared to the Thomson Reuters consensus estimate of $1.380.
 The company issued revenue guidance of $11.56 billion-$11.79 billion, compared to the consensus revenue estimate of $11.76 billion.

-Oracle (NYSE:ORCL – Get Rating) last posted its quarterly earnings data on Thursday, March 10th.
-The enterprise software provider reported $1.13 EPS for the quarter, missing the consensus estimate of $1.18 by ($0.05).
-The firm had revenue of $10.51 billion for the quarter, compared to the consensus estimate of $10.51 billion.
+Oracle (NYSE:ORCL – Get Rating) last posted its quarterly earnings results on Thursday, March 10th.
+The enterprise software provider reported $1.13 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.18 by ($0.05).
 Oracle had a negative return on equity of 383.80% and a net margin of 18.08%.
-The company’s revenue was up 4.2% compared to the same quarter last year.
-During the same quarter last year, the firm earned $1.03 EPS.
-Research analysts predict that Oracle will post 4.01 EPS for the current year.
+The company had revenue of $10.51 billion for the quarter, compared to analyst estimates of $10.51 billion.
+During the same period last year, the company earned $1.03 earnings per share.
+The business’s revenue for the quarter was up 4.2% compared to the same quarter last year.
+As a group, analysts expect that Oracle will post 4.01 earnings per share for the current year.

-Oracle announced that its board has authorized a stock repurchase program on Thursday, December 9th that authorizes the company to buyback $10.00 billion in outstanding shares.
-This buyback authorization authorizes the enterprise software provider to buy up to 3.6% of its shares through open market purchases.
-Shares buyback programs are often an indication that the company’s management believes its shares are undervalued.
+Oracle announced that its board has approved a stock repurchase program on Thursday, December 9th that allows the company to repurchase $10.00 billion in outstanding shares.
+This repurchase authorization allows the enterprise software provider to repurchase up to 3.6% of its stock through open market purchases.
+Stock repurchase programs are generally a sign that the company’s leadership believes its shares are undervalued.

-Several analysts have weighed in on ORCL shares.
-JPMorgan Chase & Co. set a $110.00 target price on shares of Oracle in a research report on Friday, December 10th.
-Societe Generale upgraded shares of Oracle from a hold rating to a buy rating in a research report on Friday, March 11th.
-Credit Suisse Group set a $115.00 price objective on shares of Oracle in a research report on Friday, March 11th.
-Stifel Nicolaus reduced their price objective on shares of Oracle from $87.00 to $83.00 in a research report on Friday, March 11th.
-Finally, Jefferies Financial Group set a $80.00 price objective on shares of Oracle in a research report on Tuesday, March 15th.
-Three equities research analysts have rated the stock with a sell rating, seventeen have given a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat, Oracle presently has a consensus rating of Hold and a consensus target price of $93.09.
+A number of research firms have issued reports on ORCL.
+Citigroup upped their target price on shares of Oracle from $89.00 to $100.00 and gave the company a neutral rating in a report on Friday, December 10th.
+They noted that the move was a valuation call.
+Deutsche Bank Aktiengesellschaft set a $110.00 target price on shares of Oracle in a report on Wednesday, March 9th.
+JMP Securities reaffirmed a hold rating on shares of Oracle in a research note on Tuesday, December 21st.
+Monness Crespi & Hardt increased their target price on shares of Oracle from $115.00 to $126.00 and gave the stock a buy rating in a research report on Friday, December 10th.
+Finally, BMO Capital Markets dropped their target price on shares of Oracle from $115.00 to $92.00 and set a market perform rating for the company in a research report on Friday, March 11th.
+Three investment analysts have rated the stock with a sell rating, seventeen have assigned a hold rating and eight have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has a consensus rating of Hold and a consensus target price of $93.09.

-In other Oracle news, Director Charles W. Moorman acquired 15,000 shares of the stock in a transaction dated Thursday, January 20th.
-The stock was acquired at an average price of $83.76 per share, with a total value of $1,256,400.00.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Company insiders own 43.40% of the company’s stock.
+In other news, Director Charles W. Moorman acquired 15,000 shares of Oracle stock in a transaction that occurred on Thursday, January 20th.
+The shares were purchased at an average cost of $83.76 per share, for a total transaction of $1,256,400.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Renee Jo James sold 6,000 shares of the firm’s stock in a transaction on Monday, April 4th.
+The stock was sold at an average price of $84.11, for a total value of $504,660.00.
+The disclosure for this sale can be found here.
+Corporate insiders own 39.10% of the company’s stock.

-Institutional investors have recently made changes to their positions in the company.
-First Community Trust NA acquired a new position in shares of Oracle in the 4th quarter valued at $35,000.
-Neo Ivy Capital Management purchased a new position in Oracle in the 4th quarter valued at $131,000.
-Zullo Investment Group Inc. purchased a new position in Oracle in the 4th quarter valued at $162,000.
-Paradigm Financial Partners LLC grew its position in Oracle by 7.0% in the 4th quarter.
-Paradigm Financial Partners LLC now owns 3,153 shares of the enterprise software provider’s stock valued at $275,000 after buying an additional 205 shares during the last quarter.
-Finally, OLD Mission Capital LLC purchased a new position in Oracle in the 3rd quarter valued at $225,000.
-42.33% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+OLD Mission Capital LLC bought a new stake in Oracle in the third quarter valued at $225,000.
+Keudell Morrison Wealth Management increased its holdings in shares of Oracle by 1.4% during the third quarter.
+Keudell Morrison Wealth Management now owns 10,860 shares of the enterprise software provider’s stock valued at $946,000 after purchasing an additional 152 shares during the period.
+Thrivent Financial for Lutherans increased its holdings in shares of Oracle by 0.4% during the fourth quarter.
+Thrivent Financial for Lutherans now owns 141,608 shares of the enterprise software provider’s stock valued at $11,859,000 after purchasing an additional 581 shares during the period.
+Heritage Wealth Advisors increased its holdings in shares of Oracle by 1.8% during the fourth quarter.
+Heritage Wealth Advisors now owns 40,364 shares of the enterprise software provider’s stock valued at $3,520,000 after purchasing an additional 700 shares during the period.
+Finally, Strategic Wealth Advisors Group LLC increased its holdings in shares of Oracle by 9.6% during the fourth quarter.
+Strategic Wealth Advisors Group LLC now owns 30,877 shares of the enterprise software provider’s stock valued at $2,711,000 after purchasing an additional 2,706 shares during the period.
+Hedge funds and other institutional investors own 42.33% of the company’s stock.

 Oracle Company Profile (Get Rating)